metbog/local-lvm-provisioner/README.md

-# Local Path Provisioner
+# Local LVM Provisioner

 ## Overview

+The Local LVM Provisioner has been forked from [Ranger Labs' Local Path Provisioner](https://github.com/rancher/local-path-provisioner) project and aims to provide a simple way to expose local disk storage as LVM volumes on each node.
+The main motivations for exposing local storage as logical volumes instead of simple `hostPath` mounts was to enforce size limits and to gain the ability to do atomic snapshots of the data for backup purposes.

+Depending on the user provided configuration, the Local LVM Provisioner will create a Logical Volume in one of the supplied Volume Groups on demand, format it using the ext4 filesystem, mount it on the host system and expose the host system mount point to the container using a `hostPath` based persistent volume.

-Local Path Provisioner provides a way for the Kubernetes users to utilize the local storage in each node.
-Based on the user configuration, the Local Path Provisioner will create `hostPath` based persistent volume on the node automatically.
-It utilizes the features introduced by Kubernetes [Local Persistent Volume feature](https://kubernetes.io/blog/2018/04/13/local-persistent-volumes-beta/), but make it a simpler solution than the built-in `local` volume feature in Kubernetes.
+As Rangers's Local Path Provisioner, the LVM provisioning relies on the features introduced by Kubernetes [Local Persistent Volume feature](https://kubernetes.io/blog/2018/04/13/local-persistent-volumes-beta/), but aims to be a simpler solution than the built-in `local` volume feature in Kubernetes.

 ## Compare to built-in Local Persistent Volume feature in Kubernetes

 ### Pros

-Dynamic provisioning the volume using host path.
+1. Dynamic creation and provisioning of LVM volumes from free host volume group space
-* Currently the Kubernetes [Local Volume provisioner](https://github.com/kubernetes-incubator/external-storage/tree/master/local-volume) cannot do dynamic provisioning for the host path volumes.
+    1. Currently the Kubernetes [Local Volume provisioner](https://github.com/kubernetes-incubator/external-storage/tree/master/local-volume) cannot do dynamic provisioning for the host path volumes
+2. Ability to perform LVM operations on the provisioned space, e.g. snapshotting to backup data

 ### Cons

-1. No support for the volume capacity limit currently.
-    1. The capacity limit will be ignored for now.
-2. Only support `hostPath`
+1. Only supports `hostPath` based mounts

 ## Requirement
 Kubernetes v1.12+.